RagingRectangle/MadGruber/README.md

 - **path:** Path to root folder.
 - **controlResponseDeleteSeconds:** How long to wait until script responses are deleted (Set to 0 to never delete).
 - **logcatDeleteSeconds:** How long to wait until logcats are deleted (Set to 0 to never delete).
+- **reverseLogcat:** Reverse logcat output so the most recent entry is on top (true/false).
 - **screenshotDeleteSeconds:** How long to wait until screenshots are deleted (Set to 0 to never delete).
 - **powerCycleType:** Set to "deviceControl" if using deviceControl to power cycle your devices.
-Adds cycle option to dropdown control list.
-(Will be adding an option for RaspberryRelay whenever I get around to updating it).
+Set to "raspberry" if using RaspberryRelay.

 Stats:
 - [Install info](https://github.com/dkmur/Stats)
 - **database:** Basic stats database info.
 - **dataPointCount:** How many individual points on graphs for each type.
+- **colorPalette:** Colors used for stat graphs.
+Accepts all common color names.
+(Default 1:orange, 2:green, 3:navy)
 - **graphDeleteSeconds:** How long to wait until graphs are deleted (Set to 0 to never delete).
 - **deviceInfo:** Customize what is added to the device info displayed (true/false).